-Truck crashes into security barrier near White House
+Truck with ‘Nazi flag’ rams security barrier near White House

 A suspect has been detained by the US Secret Service after crashing a U-Haul truck into a security gate not far from the White House in Washington, DC.
-Authorities are now reportedly investigating a suspicious package at the scene.
+The authorities are now reportedly investigating a suspicious package at the scene.

-The crash took place at the north side of Lafayette Square, which is directly adjacent to the White House, around 10pm local time on Monday night, according to the Secret Service, which confirmed that it had made one arrest.
+The crash took place at the north side of Lafayette Square, which is directly adjacent to the White House, at around 10pm local time on Monday night, according to the Secret Service, which confirmed that it had made one arrest.

 “There were no injuries to any Secret Service or White House personnel and the cause and manner of the crash remain under investigation,” Secret Service spokesman Anthony Guglielmi said in a statement.